OrdinaryMagician/stinger_m/GunLore.md

 ## Demolisher

-The signature handgun wielded by the Archangels, who lead the Bigman tribes living in the southern swamplands of Na Pali's neighbour planet Gryphon.
+The signature handgun wielded by the Archangels, who lead the Bigman tribes living in the southern swamplands of Na Pali.
 Firing highly explosive, massive bullets, this truly is a force to be reckoned with.

 Primary fire: Single explosive shot, high recoil.